Small Inground Pools: Sizes, Shapes, Cost, Pros, & Cons

-Based near Richmond, VA, we at River Pools specialize in manufacturing and installing fiberglass pools both locally and across the country through our dealers.
+We at River Pools specialize in fiberglass pools both locally and across the country through independent installers.

-We're big advocates of fiberglass pools, and we manufacture and install our own line of designs...big and small, freeform and linear.
+We're big advocates of fiberglass pools, and we offer our own line of designs...big and small, freeform and linear.

 Take our D Series and R Series fiberglass pool models, for example.
 We offer the big 40-ft-long options (D40 and R40)—and the smallest versions are literally half their size (D24, R20).